jpverkamp/blog/content/reviews/books/C.S. Lewis/Chronicles of Narnia/4 - The Silver Chair.md

 I enjoyed it.

-[^belief]: It's fascinating to see how much {{< goodreads author="C.S.
-Lewis" >}}'s beliefs are sort of the core of this book.
+[^belief]: It's fascinating to see how much [[C.S.
+Lewis]]()'s beliefs are sort of the core of this book.
 Aslan, as always.
 Comments about how misguided a school without religion is, especially with (gasp) a female headmaster.
 It's ... questionable.
 But kind of par for the course.